-\Due to COVID-19, visitors may not be permitted on campus.
+\Due to COVID-19, on-campus visitors will be limited..

 For the safety of our students, all visitors on campus, including parents, are required to check into the office.
 Please sign in and out at the front desk and wear a Visitor Sticker whenever you are a guest on the school grounds.